 2.1 Introduction to Universally Designed Assessments

-Universally designed assessments create flexible and valid assessments through the application of UDL principles.
 Applied to assessment, the goal of UDL is for all students to demonstrate relevant skills, knowledge and abilities without barriers and without compromising the validity of the evaluation results (Ketterlin-Geller & Johnstone, 2006).
 In this chapter, you will learn how to remove assessment barriers while designing assessments that are flexible and rigorous.
-Not only will students benefit from universally designed assessments, but the results will provide more reliable feedback for your ongoing course development.
+Not only will students benefit from universally designed assessments, but the results will become more reliable feedback for your ongoing course development.

 Benefits of Universally Designed Assessments:

-- Need for formal exam accommodations by students with access needs is diminished
+- Need for formal exam accommodations by students with disabilities is diminished.

 This chapter leads you through the following steps for applying UDL to assessments: